Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ and a merciless person will take away what you have gained in the best time of your life.
+⇔ and a merciless person will take away everything that you would gain in the best time of your life.

 BSB lest you concede your vigor to others,